menu

 Demographics

-The per capita income in Mojave in 2022 was $22,991, which is low income relative to California and the nation.
-This equates to an annual income of $91,964 for a family of four.
+The per capita income in Mojave in 2022 was $23,662, which is low income relative to California and the nation.
+This equates to an annual income of $94,648 for a family of four.
 However, Mojave contains both very wealthy and poor people as well.
-Mojave also has one of the higher rates of people living in poverty in the nation, with 36.13% of its population below the federal poverty line.

 Mojave is an extremely ethnically-diverse town.
 The people who call Mojave home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Mojave, accounting for 52.86% of the town’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Mojave residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Mojave include English, Scottish, German, Irish, and Scots-Irish.
+People of Hispanic or Latino origin are the most prevalent group in Mojave, accounting for 50.18% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Mojave residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Mojave include English, Scottish, German, Irish, and Italian.

 The most common language spoken in Mojave is English.
 Other important languages spoken here include Spanish and Italian.